mobilpay/PHP_CARD/README.md

             </url>
         </order>
 - ### What Confirm URL
-    The confirm URL will use for IPN
+    The confirm URL will be used for IPN (Instant Payment Notification) - i.e. to send information about the transaction's status.
 - ### What redirect URL
-    The redirect URL will use to redirect User to Merchant website from NETOPIA Payments, payment page.
+    The redirect URL will be used to redirect User/Customer back to the Merchant's website from NETOPIA Payments (from the payment page, after the payment is done)

 ## Payment Response Structure
 The response from NETOPIA Payments to your confirm URL will be in following structure